Equal Employment Opportunities

 • English fluency and with additional fluency in Spanish strongly preferred.

-• Must be able to travel frequently and independently throughout Washington State.
+• Must be able to travel frequently and independently throughout the Puget Sound region.

 • Trauma-informed, client-centered case management experience required.

-• Experience working with survivors of trafficking and/or immigrant youth preferred.
+• Experience working with survivors of trafficking and/or immigrant youth strongly

 • Knowledge of human trafficking, immigration laws, social services and resources to survivors of trafficking, including those without immigration status is preferred.